gdha/rear-automated-testing/docs/ansible.md

 Of course, we are willing to add new playbooks or tasks if there is a request for it.
 Therefore, create an [issue](https://github.com/gdha/rear-automated-testing/issues) with your request.
 If it is a serious effort to implement the request then we expect we may raise a [purchase order](http://www.it3.be/rear-support/rear-support-pricelist.pdf) for it as we must invest time (and time is precious and expensive).

 Of course, we welcome *Pull Requests* with new tasks or updates on existing tasks.
 We promise we will consider these seriously and give you feedback.
-Even minor corrections or enhacements are welcome, e.g. to fix grammer errors to name one (as I am not native English speaking).
+Even minor corrections or enhacements are welcome, e.g. to fix grammar errors to name one (as I am not native English speaking).